Mighty683/fullstack-app-boilerplate/README.md

 # fullstack-app-boilerplate

+Application bootstrapping repository

+## Web

+React SPA application boostraped with react-scripts with typescript and testing env.

+## Backend

+Node.js backend application with TypeORM as database management library and Arrow Express as Express application boostrapping library.

-## Docker compose
+## Running application

+Application is dockerized with docker-compose

-To run docker compose first copy example envs for server and web
+To run app first copy example envs for server and web.
+Database use example env file.